-ELEMENTS OF ILLINOIS LAW: ORGANIZING AND ADVISING A SMALL BUSINESS (IICLE[®], 2020).
+ELEMENTS OF ILLINOIS LAW: ORGANIZING AND ADVISING A SMALL BUSINESS (IICLE[®], 2023).

-IICLE[®] is grateful to the author of this handbook, Todd M. Young, who donated his time and knowledge to produce these materials.
+IICLE[®] is grateful to the authors of this handbook, Todd M. Young and Connie M. Mayer, who donated their time and knowledge to produce these materials.
 We continue to publish current, accurate, and thorough practice handbooks because of the generous donation of time and expertise of volunteer authors like him.